SSX Tricky: Development

 SSX Tricky was developed by EA Canada and created by Steven Rechtschaffner, who had worked as a producer for EA's FIFA Soccer 96 and the Triple Play baseball series, and was produced by Larry LaPierre and Adam Mackay-Smith, the latter of whom was working on EA's Need for Speed racing series at that time.

-The game was originally called SSX: DVD and was intended to be a remixed, enhanced version of the original SSX, capitalizing the on the success of the original game.
+The game was originally called SSX: DVD and was intended to be a remixed, enhanced version of the original SSX, capitalizing on the success of the original game.
 EA Canada intended to add new areas, shortcuts, and subtly change the landscape of the environments of the original game.
 They also intended to have more interaction during races, redesigned character models, celebrity voice work, character specific cutscenes and more in-game music.

 At some point in development it was decided to make the title into a full-fledged sequel, renaming the game SSX: Tricky.
 The intended features of SSX: DVD such as celebrity voiceovers and level redesigns made it into the final game, with multiple behind-the-scenes making-of videos found in the main menu under DVD Content.

 A version for Game Boy Advance was developed by Visual Impact.